Deeplodocus/deeplodocus/docs/getting_started.md

 Other entry commands include:

+- `deeplodocus run-project` to run your current project.
 - `deeplodocus version` to display the version number of the current Deeplodocus installation.
 - `deeplodocus help` to display a list of avalaible entry commands.